aubreyja/ww_install/README.md

 where it did in fact install webwork.
 If your system does not have all of the prerequisites installed, then the install_prerequisites.sh script might help.
-It will install many of the prerequisites on Fedora and Ubuntu.
-We're working on getting it to install prereqs on other systems also.
+It will install many of the prerequisites on systems based on Debian (Ubuntu,etc.), Red Hat Linux (Fedora, CentOS, Scientific Linux) and SUSE.
+We're working on getting it to install prereqs on other systems also, but for now other systems will need to have thes prerequisites already installed.